jinhangjiang/textregress/README.md

 ## Citation
 If this package was helpful in your work, feel free to cite it as

-- Jiang, Jinhang and Liu, Ben and Peng, Weiyao and Srinivasan, Karthik, TextRegress: A Python Package for Advanced Regression Analysis on Long-Form Text Data (February 23, 2025).
-Available at SSRN: https://ssrn.com/abstract=5160696
+- Jiang, Jinhang and Liu, Ben and Peng, Weiyao and Srinivasan, Karthik, TextRegress: A Python package for advanced regression analysis on long-form text data (May 5, 2025).
+Software Impacts. https://doi.org/10.1016/j.simpa.2025.100760

 ## Installation